PyMVPA/PyMVPA/doc/source/faq.rst

   ...       harvest_attribs=\
   ...        ['transerror.clf.getSensitivityAnalyzer(force_training=False)()'])
   >>> merror = cv(dataset)
-  >>> sensitivities = cv.harvested.values()[0]
+  >>> sensitivities = cv.states.harvested.values()[0]
+  >>> len(sensitivities)
+  2
-  >>> N.array(sensitivities).shape == (2, dataset.nfeatures)
+  >>> sensitivities[0].shape == (len(dataset.uniquelabels), dataset.nfeatures)
   True

-First, we define an instance of :class:`~mvpa.algorithms.cvtranserror.CrossValidatedTransferError` that uses an SMLR_ classifier to perform the cross-validation on odd-even splits of a dataset.
+First, we define an instance of :class:`~mvpa.algorithms.cvtranserror.CrossValidatedTransferError` that uses an `~mvpa.clfs.smlr.SMLR` classifier to perform the cross-validation on odd-even splits of a dataset.
 The important piece is the definition of the `harvest_attribs`.
 It takes a list of code snippets that will be executed in the local context of the cross-validation function.
 The :class:`~mvpa.clfs.transerror.TransferError` instance used to train and test the classifier on each split is available via `transerror`.
-The rest is easy: :class:`~mvpa.clfs.transerror.TransferError` provides access to its classifier and any classifier can in turn generate an appropriate :class:`~mvpa.measures.base.Sensitivity` instance via `getSensitivityAnalyzer()`.
+The rest is easy:
+:class:`~mvpa.clfs.transerror.TransferError` provides access to its classifier and any classifier can in turn generate an appropriate :class:`~mvpa.measures.base.Sensitivity` instance via `getSensitivityAnalyzer()`.
 This generator method takes additional arguments to the constructor of the :class:`mvpa.measures.base.Sensitivity` class.
 In this case we want to prevent retraining the classifiers, as they will be